 For almost two years, Chantal Atnip has felt the Lord poking at her.
 And there was no doubt in her mind about the call she was being drawn to.

 It came in the spring of 2016 during the first leg of a four-day Synod of the Trinity regional trip.
-Chantal, the synod’s treasurer for the past 13 years, was listening to the Synod’s moderator, the Rev. Dr. Johnnie Monroe, open the gathering in Allentown, PA, with devotions that landed heavily on her heart.
+Chantal, the synod’s treasurer and Strategic Ministry Support for the past 13 years, was listening to the Synod’s moderator, the Rev. Dr. Johnnie Monroe, open the gathering in Allentown, PA, with devotions that landed heavily on her heart.

 “Johnnie was preaching that you can’t put the hand to the plow and look back and be fit for the kingdom of Heaven,” Chantal recalled vividly.
 “I had a total body, soul, mind experience in listening to him that day.
 I had a total realization that God is alive, well and acting in the world.”